Skip to main content

 News and media

-- Provincial AI Regulation - manually maintained regulatory references across Canadian jurisdictions
+• Provincial AI rules - manually maintained references across Canadian jurisdictions

-- arXiv and OpenAlex - AI and machine-learning research signals connected to Canadian institutions
+• arXiv and OpenAlex - AI and machine-learning research connected to Canadian institutions

-- Canadian AI Startups - curated startup and funding signals sourced from Canadian technology coverage
+• Canadian AI Startups - curated startup and money-raised items sourced from Canadian technology coverage

 Market and economic

-- AI Adoption Research Snapshot - Statistics Canada, KPMG, CFIB, OECD, C.D.
+• AI adoption evidence snapshot - Statistics Canada, KPMG, CFIB, OECD, C.D.
 Howe, Stanford HAI, and Government of Canada references used for the adoption compass

 Reference and archive surfaces

-- Canadian data centres - a curated, city-level map of cloud regions, colocation facilities, telecom data centres, and high-performance or AI-compute sites
+• Canadian data centres - a curated, city-level map of cloud regions, colocation facilities, telecom data centres, and high-performance or AI-compute sites, with a year-by-year buildout timeline sourced from launch announcements

-Story summaries, executive briefs, daily digests, topic tags, section summaries, and deep-dive posts are generated or assisted using OpenAI models, then cached before public rendering.
+Story summaries, quick briefs, daily digests, topic matching, section summaries, and longer explainers are generated or assisted using OpenAI models, then cached before public rendering.
 Normal page views do not call the AI provider directly.
 See the How it works page for full pipeline details.

 Key limits

-- AI-assisted summaries and analyses may contain errors, omissions, or misleading phrasing.
-Always verify critical information with the linked primary sources.
+• AI-assisted summaries and longer explainers may contain errors, omissions, or misleading phrasing.
+Always verify critical information with the linked source paths.

-- Market and economic indicators are contextual signals only and should not be used for trading or investment decisions.
+• Market and economic indicators are context only and should not be used for trading or investment decisions.

-- Story classification, sentiment, geography, and topic tags are automated or semi-automated and imperfect.
-Misclassifications will occur.
+• Story categories, tone, location, and topic matching are automated or semi-automated and imperfect.
+Wrong matches will occur.

-- Public status indicators report feed, digest, enrichment, and source-registry state; they are operational signals, not completeness guarantees.
+• Public status panels show feed, digest, AI-summary, and source-list health; they are operational checks, not completeness guarantees.

 Corrections and contact

-If you spot an error in AI-assisted content, a misclassification, an accessibility barrier, or a technical issue, contact scott@scotthazlitt.ai.
+If you spot an error in AI-assisted content, a wrong topic or category, an accessibility barrier, or a technical issue, contact scott@scotthazlitt.ai.
 I aim to respond within 30 days.

 Corrections to parliamentary, government, market, or research records must also be directed to the originating source.
 AI Canada Pulse can correct how a record is displayed, but it does not control the upstream data.